laninsky/comparing_monolithic_UCE_fastas/utilities/README.md

 where:
 * `uce_list_file` either points to the output from comparing_monolithic_UCE_fastas/monolithic.sh ("output_matrix.txt" or whatever you renamed it) or a list of uce loci you've assembled (depending on what you put for file_type: "monolithic" or "uce_list")
 * `probe_fasta_file` is the output probes file from the phyluce pipeline
-* `basename` is the name of the taxa that you designed your final probeset across (if you designed your own probe set, otherwise this can just be a placeholder e.g. "whatever"), and
+* `basename` is the name of the taxa that you wish to select your final probeset across, and
 * `file_type` is either "monolithic" for the output_matrix.txt file from comparing_monolithic_UCE_fastas/monolithic.sh (which you can feel free to rename as long as it is still formatted the same) or "uce_list" for a flat file with a list of uce loci separated by each line.
 Make sure your loci in the list are named the same as in your probe file e.g.
 ```
 uce-100